Adi146/EspPrint/README.md

 Most functions that are solved with plugins in Octoprint like switching plugs and led strips can be handled with automations in Home Assistant.

 ## Firmware Requirements
-To compensate the lower power of the ESP compared to the Rasperry Pi, the firmware needs a few more informations from the printer.
-Here are the firmware features in the Marlin configuration which have to be enabled:
+Here are the firmware features in the Marlin which have to be enabled:
-* ADVANCED_OK
 * AUTO_REPORT_TEMPERATURES
-* BUFSIZE 32
-* RX_BUFFER_SIZE 2048
-*

 Optional:
+* ADVANCED_OK
 * HOST_ACTION_COMMANDS

 ## Installation
 1. [Install Python and ESPHome](https://esphome.io/guides/getting_started_command_line.html)
+2. Change configuration in espprint.yaml, secrets.yaml and config folder
-2. Flash your ESP32
+3. Flash your ESP32
 ```
 esphome espprint.yaml run
 ```
 3. Use free UART-Pins of you printers mainboard to connect the ESP32.
-   The ESP needs more power than a typical printer mainboard can supply with the 5V pins.
-Therefore you should use a Buck Converter.
+   The ESP needs more power than a typical printer mainboard can supply with the 5V pins therefore you should use a Buck Converter.
-4. Add the device to Home Assistant
+4. Add the ESP to Home Assistant as an ESPHome device
+5. Add the custom cards in the cards directory to your Home Assistant Dashboard

+## Slicer configuration
+At the moment only Prusa Slicer is supported.
+The setup is the same as with octoprint except that the API Key is not required.

 ## Tested Environments
+The following Boards and ESPs are tested but other Hardware should work too.
 ### Printer Boards
 * MKS Robin Nano V1.2
 * BTT SKR 1.4
+* FYSETC S6
 ### Printer Firmware
 * Marlin 2.0
 ### ESPs
-* ESP32 Cam Module
+* AI-Thinker ESP32 Cam Module
+* ESP32 D1 Mini